 LeisureSafety in the Haven

 We provide free services for recreational users including navigational and traffic information via our Vessel Traffic Service (VTS) and a seasonal harbour patrol.
 Our marker buoys, yacht channels and harbour patrols also help ensure safe passage.
-Our tide tables for Harwich, Notices to Mariners and maps provide further useful information for both locals and visitors.
+Our tide tables for Harwich and Notices to Mariners provide further useful information for both locals and visitors.

 We also collaborate on a regular basis with local yacht clubs such as the Harwich Area Sailing Association (HASA) to make their members aware of the hazards of boating in our busy harbour.